When We Fight, We Fight To Win

 • Taxis/rideshare services with insurance policies covering passengers

 Evaluating where fault and liability exist, especially in cases involving multiple parties, can be immensely difficult and fact-specific.
-As such, it’s important that victims work with an experienced truck accident attorney in Chicago as they conduct the meticulous investigations these claims require.
+As such, it’s important that victims work with an experienced truck accident attorney in Chicago as they conduct the meticulous investigations that these claims

 How Much Is Your Truck Accident Case Worth?

 Because trucking wrecks often result in catastrophic injuries and fatalities, they can result in substantial settlements or verdicts for victims and their families.
-However, there’s simply no way to make an accurate prediction about the value of any particular claim, particularly early on and especially without any individualized assessment.
+However, there’s simply no way to make an accurate prediction about the value of any one claim, particularly early on and especially without any individualized assessment.

 Severity Of Injuries

-Victims who suffer cuts and bruises may have real losses (ER assessments, stitches or physical therapy, missed work wages, etc.) but they pale in comparison to the damages brought about by severe and catastrophic injuries like lost limbs or permanent brain injuries.
+Victims who suffer cuts and bruises may have real losses (ER assessments, stitches or physical therapy, missed work wages, etc.), but they pale in comparison to the damages brought about by severe and catastrophic injuries like lost limbs or permanent brain injuries.

 Future Losses

-Victims of preventable crashes can seek compensation for past losses such as medical bills, lost income, pain and suffering, and emotional injuries they incurred after the accident and up to the time their case is resolved.
-Some cases, especially those involving severe injuries or death, mean plaintiffs may continue to face losses caused by their accidents in the future, if not for the rest of their lives.
+Victims of preventable crashes can seek compensation for past losses, such as medical bills, lost income, pain and suffering, and emotional injuries they incurred after the accident and up to the time their case is resolved.
+Some cases, especially those involving severe injuries or death, mean that plaintiffs may continue to face losses caused by their accidents in the future, if not for the rest of their lives.

 When victims have damages related to future medical needs, permanent disabilities, lost earning potential or financial support, and other damages, they need to be accounted for in the final case value.
 These future losses, of course, are also case-specific.